 The scholarships also advance Canada’s objectives for the Americas: democratic and accountable governance, human rights, the environment, diversity and Indigenous peoples.

 The Emerging Leaders in the Americas Program (ELAP) scholarships are facilitated through institutional collaborations and student exchange agreements between post-secondary institutions in Canada and their partners in eligible countries/territories.

 Canadian post-secondary institutions

-- request information about the exchange program application process and selection criteria specific to the Canadian partner institution, and provide all required documents.
+- request information from their home institution about the application process and selection criteria specific to the Canadian partner institution: and

 - communicate with partner institutions in Canada to confirm or explore institutional collaborations and student exchange agreements;

 - promote this scholarship opportunity through their international offices;